friendica/friendica-addons/openidconnect/README.md

 - The addon links accounts by immutable OIDC `sub`, not by email.
 - Nicknames are derived from OIDC claims but uniqueness is enforced locally.
 - The same-host avatar allowance exists to support self-hosted/private-network IdPs.
+- Transparent SSO is intentionally constrained to ordinary browser login requests; Bearer-token traffic is excluded.

 ## Unit Tests